b-wild/pandas-challenge/README.md

 # pandas-challenge

-Please review:  jupyter_code in the PyCitySchool folder for finished assignment
+Please review:  jupyter_code in the PyCitySchools folder for finished assignment

 assigment:
 District Summary